qiqimonkey4300/APCSFinalProject/README.md

 05/29/2021 - 05/30/2021 HOME ~
 Shyne: I was able to solve multiple issues that arose from the checking process, and I added checking the boxes as well instead of just the rows and columns.
 Annabel: I was able to make only one button selectable at a time, and started combining Button and Square methods into Sudoku so one square could be selected to fill in one number.
-The erase button now works.
+The erase button now works, and cannot erase preset contradictions.